How to Use AI for Social Media Marketing in 2026 (Beginner's Guide)

 - You're done — posts go live automatically all week

-Step 5: Automate Audience Engagement with a Custom Chatbot
+Step 6: Automate Audience Engagement with a Custom Chatbot

-When someone comments on your post with "Do you ship internationally?" or "What's the price?" you either answer manually (time-consuming) or they don't hear back (lost sale).
-At scale, this becomes a significant problem.
+This is the part most beginners overlook — and the one that can have the biggest business impact.
+When someone comments on your post with "Do you ship internationally?" or "What's the price?" you either answer manually or they don't hear back.

-CustomGPT lets you build an AI chatbot trained on your specific content — your product pages, FAQ, pricing, shipping information.
+CustomGPT lets you build an AI chatbot trained on your specific content — your product pages, FAQ, pricing, and shipping information.
 You can embed it on your website so visitors who come from your social media posts get instant answers without you being present.

 What this looks like in practice: